hibachouchou/AWS-Small-Projects/The Cloud Resume Challenge/Identity and Access Management Configuration/README.md

 ## Introduction

 In this phase, the root user creates a user named Hiba and assigns the necessary permissions required for the project.
-These permissions are granted through AWS Managed and Customer Managed policies to ensure that Hiba can perform all necessary actions within the AWS environment.
+These permissions are granted through AWS Managed and Customer Managed policies to ensure that (hiba) can perform all necessary actions within the AWS environment.

 ## User Creation and Permission Assignment